ecorn85/Excel_Raffle_System/README.md

-# Excel_Lottery_System
+# Excel_Raffle_System

 ## Purpose
 With streamers taking donations for suggestions/nicknames, the purpose of this project is to give them a way to:
   1. Keep an organized list of entries.
-  2. Use a randomized lottery selection.
+  2. Use a randomized raffle selection system.
   3. Keep track of what entries have already been used.
   4. The ability to expand up/create new worksheets while still maintaining functionality.